Albacete Fair: The walk

 At the beginning of the walk, several tombolas and games are installed.
 The Cáritas Tombola, traditionally managed by Cáritas, collects proceeds that are donated to charitable causes.
 Its origin lies in 1953 when it was created to build houses for working-class people.
-After the tombolas, there's a children's attractions area, and at the end are food stands.

 Los Ejidos

 Los Ejidos, the place surrounding the fairgrounds, is where cattle used to be sold.
 It lost that usage when machinery began consumption in the fields instead of animal labor.
 Now, the area hosts a music pavilion for free concerts, craftwork and toy stands, stalls for businesses, and other larger fair attractions.

 The Inner Circle

 The stands and pavilion located in Los Ejidos are still open until the early morning.
 At the end of the main walk of the Pan, there are several stands where different associations and commerce groups exhibit products from different parts of Castilla la Mancha.
 One of these popular products is the Miguelitos de la Roda, a puff pastry filled with custard and powdered sugar on top.

 There is also a knife exhibition opened to the public with art pieces from the Albacete knife industry, displayed year-round at the Museum of Knives.

 Until 2007, there was a toro de fuego of Barrax.
 The "toro" was a cart with firecrackers held by a person who walked the area.
 The spectacle was removed due to its potential danger.